Healthy Postpartum Snack Ideas for Energy & Recovery - Baby Chick

 4. Mix well again.

-6. Place the bites on a plate and let sit in the fridge for at least 30 minutes to firm.
+6. Place the bites on a plate and let them sit in the fridge for at least 30 minutes to firm.

 7. Then transfer to an airtight container and store in the fridge for 3 to 4 days.
 Enjoy!

-Ways to Make Snacking Easier
+Ways To Make Snacking Easier

 Share